kikeuf/chirpstack-simulator/README.md

   # Payload (HEX encoded).
   payload="010203"

+  # StrPayload (String)
-  # StrPayload (String) [used only if 'payload' value is empty or not set otherwise this parameter is ignored]
+  # Used only if 'payload' value is empty or not set otherwise this parameter is ignored
   strpayload="text"

   # Frequency (Hz).